valonyaver/LBoL_Komachi/README.md

 Thanks in particular to IcedLemon for making the icon for the Titanic exhibit for this mod.
 Thanks to the every touhou artist who has drawn wonderful art of my beloved.

 # Special Thanks
+- Iced_Lemon: For making some of the arts specifically for the mod.
 - xerox asutnima: For making the Spanish translation.
 - coward_montblanc: For making the Korean translation.
 - rm -rf Maxx "c": For making the sample character template that made it so easy to develop this mod.